Egersund: 19th and 20th centuries

 The ladested of Egersund was established as a municipality on 1 January 1838 under the new formannskapsdistrikt law.
-This effectively gave Egersund the municipal self-government that was now uniformly given to all areas of Norway.
+This gave Egersund the municipal self-government that was now uniformly given to all areas of Norway.

 In 1843, a fire destroyed two thirds of the town, allowing a major redesign of streets.
 In 1847, Johan Feyer founded A/S Egersunds Fayancefabriks Co., which became the town's major employer until closing in 1979.

 On 7 July 1859, there was another major fire, and another again on 20 October 1862.
 This was the last major town fire, since town planners finally understood wooden structures' vulnerability and reconstructed buildings using extra wide streets to prevent fires from spreading.

 In 1878, the Jærensbanen railway line between Egersund and the city of Stavanger opened with Egersund Station in the center of the town.
 In 1905, Egersund became the first town in Rogaland county to get electrical lighting.

 On 9 April 1940, the German military invaded Norway and they occupy Egersund during World War II.
 Egersund had strategic importance because of its harbour, as well as because the telegraph line between Norway and England was situated there.
 The Germans built large camps in the area.
 The occupation lasted until the end of the war.

-In 1947, the town was growing rapidly, and an area of the neighboring municipality of Eigersund (population: 515) was transferred into the town of Egersund.
+In 1947, the town was growing rapidly and an area of the neighboring Eigersund Municipality (population: 515) was transferred into the town of Egersund.

 During the 1960s, the Schei Committee met in Norway to discuss the municipal structure in the nation.
-It was decided that the number of cities and municipalities in Norway was too large, so on 1 January 1965, the town of Egersund lost its status as a self-governing municipality.
-On that date, the following places were all merged into the new, larger municipality of Eigersund, with the town of Egersund as the new administrative centre:
+It was decided that the number of cities and municipalities in Norway was too large.
+On 1 January 1965, the town of Egersund lost its status as a self-governing municipality.
+On that date, the following places were all merged into the new, larger Eigersund Municipality, with the town of Egersund as the new administrative centre: